-However, by establishing bilateral relationships in the banking network g, a bank is also exposed itself to the shocks from its neighbouring banks.
-We assume that the bank dislikes the volatility of it's own liquidity and of the liquidity it can access given it's links.
+However, by establishing bilateral relationships in the banking network g, a bank also exposed itself to the shocks from its neighbouring banks.
+We assume that banks dislike the volatility of their own liquidity and of the liquidity they can access given their links.
 Hence the network liquidity risk faced by bank i is: